paulmorrison2004/honours_project/README.md

 The work was developed as a scalable and reproducible pipeline for trait-based ecological forecasting, with the broader aim of improving how climate vulnerability is identified across functionally distinct groups.

-This repository is included primarily to demonstrate the analytical workflow behind the thesis and my experience applying machine learning to ecological and conservation questions.
+This repository is included primarily to demonstrate the analytical workflow behind the thesis and my experience applying machine learning to ecological and biological questions.